Vyral/base-template/_posts/2021-07-07-the-12-important-elements-of-the-universal-sales-call.md

 {% include excerpt.html %}

 Professional salespeople are taught to use scripts, but a script isn’t always available.
-Today I’m excited to share a dozen different tips that you can use in any kind of sales call on the latest episode of Agent Power Huddle.
+Today I’m excited to share a dozen different tips that you can use in any kind of sales call on the latest episode of "Agent Power Huddle."

 **Cited below for your convenience are timestamps that will direct you to various points in the video.
 Feel free to watch the full message, or use these timestamps to browse specific topics at your leisure:**